-- 1.1 What is a digital image and how is it composed? - 1.2 What are the major advantages of digital images over traditional hard copy images? - 1.3 Describe the tristimulus colour theory and principle of RGB additive colour composition. - 1.4 Explain the relationship between primary colours and complementary colours using a diagram. - 1.5 Illustrate the colour cube in a diagram.
+- 1 What is a digital image and how is it composed? - 2 Describe the tristimulus colour theory and principle of RGB additive colour composition. - 3 Explain the relationship between primary colours and complementary colours using a diagram. - 4 Illustrate the colour cube in a diagram.
 How is a colour composed of RGB components?
-Describe the definition of the grey line in the colour cube. - 1.6 What is a false colour composite?
-Explain the principle of using colours as a tool to visualize spectral information of multi-spectral images. - 1.7 How is a pseudo colour display generated?
-What are the merits and disadvantages of pseudo colour display?
+Describe the definition of the grey line in the colour cube. - 5 What is a false colour composite?
+Explain the principle of using colours as a tool to visualise spectral information of multi-spectral images. - 6 Describe how to generate a pseudo-colour display.
+What are the merits and disadvantages of pseudocolour displays?